*Warning. Political ramble coming–and I do mean RAMBLE.

-They claimed they were there to fight for Shitbag--but you saw the ones who were teargassed.
-They were A-ghast that people wouldn't want them there trashing up the joint.
+They claimed they were there to fight for Trump–but you saw the ones who were teargassed.
+They were A-ghast that people wouldn’t want them there trashing up the joint.

-And anybody who doesn't believe that BLM is a thing was not watching today, when an Enwhitlement of Terrorists vandalized the Capitol building like they were having a tailgate party at a high school football game after PEACEFUL protestors who were NOT vandalizing the place were teargassed so a Shitbag could take a picture holding a book he's too stupid to read.
+And anybody who doesn’t believe that BLM is a thing was not watching today, when an Enwhitlement of Terrorists vandalized the Capitol building like they were having a tailgate party at a high school football game.

 I keep trying to imagine how exhausted my friends and family who are POC must feel, watching that, and frankly, I can’t.
 Because I was exhausted.
 I got home from my walk, we turned on the TV and I went down for my nap.
 Under my cave of blankets.
 Listening to my audiobook, because it was safe in there.